Undergraduate Public Administration Degree Program

 How is the bachelor's in public administration program structured?

-The Bachelor of Arts requires proficiency in one foreign language through the fourth level.
-The Bachelor of General Studies requires the completion of an approved minor with at least 18 credit hours.
+The Bachelor of Arts requires proficiency in one foreign language through the fourth level, completion of two courses of collegiate-level writing instruction, a science or field lab, and BA Quantitative Reasoning requirement.
+The Bachelor of General Studies requires the completion of a secondary area of study/approved minor with at least 18 credit hours, as well as completion of an approved career preparation course.

 The KU Edwards Campus also offers a minor in public administration.
 Visit our minors page to learn more.